❉ A definitive, one-stop source of Bowie’s right hand man’s brief period in the solo spotlight.

 As Mick Jagger was to ruefully ruminate after Bowie poached the services of airbrush artist Guy Peelleart for Diamond Dogs after seeing a proof of the sleeve art for It’s Only Rock’n’Roll, “Never wear a new pair of shoes in front of David.”

-Perhaps demonstrating that while Ronson proved himself gifted at helping craft others’ albums to perfection with his inspired arrangements – Lou Reed’s Transformer and Bowie’s Aladdin Sane are as much the work of Ronson as the King of New York and the Dame of Beckenham – follow-up platter Play, Don’t Worry lacks the cohesive mood of Slaughter On Tenth Avenue’s dime-store rock opera, consisting almost entirely of cover versions.
+Perhaps demonstrating that while Ronson proved himself gifted at helping craft others’ albums to perfection with his inspired arrangements – Lou Reed’s Transformer and Bowie’s Aladdin Sane are as much the work of Ronson as the King of New York and the Dame of Beckenham – he had less to offer as an original songsmith, and follow-up platter Play, Don’t Worry lacks the cohesive mood of Slaughter On Tenth Avenue’s dime-store rock opera, consisting almost entirely of cover versions.